 - Set a franchise single-season record with a league-high 2,342 combined net yards in 2012, topping the previous team mark of 2,250 yards posted by RB Ahman Green in 2003.

-- Became the first Packer to lead the league in combined net yards since RB Travis Williams did so in 1969 with 1,517 yards.
+- Became the first Packer to lead the NFL in combined net yards since RB Travis Williams did so in 1969 with 1,517 yards.

 - With 954 receiving yards and 964 kickoff return yards in 2012, became the first player in NFL history to post 900-plus yards in each category in the same season.